Obama takes a shot at Supreme Court over healthcare

 "Well, this is a good example, and I'm pretty confident that this court will recognize that and not take that step," he said.

-The Supreme Court justices are expected to issue decisions in the dispute by late June, a time when the presidential campaign season is likely to be in full swing.
+The Supreme Court justices are expected to issue formal opinions on the subject by late June, a time when the presidential campaign season is likely to be in full swing.

 "It's not that common for presidents to get into direct verbal confrontations with the Supreme Court," said Georgetown University law professor Louis Michael Seidman.
 "But it's also not that common for the Supreme Court to threaten to override one of the president's central legislative accomplishments."